AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/api-reference.md

 # Mobile Core API reference

+## clearUpdatedConfiguration

+You can clear any programmatic updates made to the configuration via the `clearUpdatedConfiguration` API.
+For more information about configuration in Mobile Core, please refer to the [Configuration API reference](configuration/api-reference.md#clearupdateconfiguration).

+## collectMessageInfo

 ## collectLaunchInfo

 You can provide the user information to the SDK from various launch points in your application.